heikkivihersalo/kotisivu-block-theme/README.md

 Adding custom database tables can be done by enabling the feature and deactivating and activating the theme.
 This will run `after_switch_theme` -hook and create the tables with the schema provided.

+> [!WARNING]
+> This feature is still in very barebone state.
+Test it thoroughly before using it in production.

 ```json
 "customDatabaseTables": {
   "enabled": false,